Making money while you sleep.

 With any broker you are free to choose a fund that is based on any index that you want.
 For example, there are index funds set up for just about every market sector there is – energy, precious metals, banking, emerging markets – you name it.
 All you have to do is decide that you want to participate, then contribute money and sit back and relax.
 Your stock portfolio will then be on automatic pilot.

 If you are looking toward retirement with your money then we would look at opening a Roth IRA.
 It will shield your savings from any future taxes and you can withdraw all earning tax free once you hit 59 1/2.
 It is one of the best ways to save money for retirement.

 4. Make money for tasks you’d do anyway.

 Yes, you can make some money doing some of the things you’re already doing.

 For example, InboxDollars allows you to make money by searching the web, shopping online, playing games, and more!
 Swagbucks also allows to to make money doing similar activities.
 It’s amazing.
-Take advantage of these websites and make some extra money!
+Take advantage of the compensation plan on each of these websites and make some extra money!
+You can also make your own schedule with Uber and pick up extra income by driving others around when you are already out and about anyway!

 5. Invest with a robo-advisor.